 The term “technical documentation” has a wide berth.
 The term applies to technical documents in a huge range of industries, from instructional manuals of kitchen appliances to software user guides, engineering operation and maintenance manuals for heavy machinery, advisory services reports, and proposals, to name a few.
 In engineering, it covers the functionality and architecture of a piece of technology.
 In the pharmaceutical industry, it refers to the assembly, safety, and efficacy of medications.

 Some must appeal to industry equals, while others need enough clarity to reach across sectors.
-That makes technical documentation translation particularly challenging.
+That makes translating technical documents particularly challenging.
 To complicate the matter further, such manuals often take the form of image-rich handbooks with complex structures and formatting.

 Keep Your Technical Documentation Translation Simple